semgrep/semgrep-docs/docs/semgrep-code/java.md

 ---
 slug: java
 append_help_link: true
-title: Semgrep Pro in Java
+title: Semantic detection in Java
 hide_title: true
-description: Semgrep Pro Engine features for the Java language that can increase true positives and reduce false positives.
+description: Proprietary Semgrep features for the Java language that can increase true positives and reduce false positives.
 tags:
   - Semgrep Code
 ---

-# Semgrep Pro performance in Java
+# Semantic detection in Java

-This document explains how Semgrep Pro Engine detects true positives and reduces false positives in Java.
+This document explains how Semgrep detects true positives and reduces false positives in Java.

 Additionally, it provides several simple rule examples to illustrate the concepts and how you can make use of these Semgrep features when writing your own rules.

 :::tip
 The code examples shown here are best viewed in **a separate Semgrep Playground tab** so that you can see the <span style={{backgroundColor: '#b968ff'}}><i class="fa-regular fa-star"></i></span> purple star outline.
-This star marks the lines that contain false positives and are correctly identified and removed by Semgrep Pro Engine.
+This star marks the lines that contain false positives and are correctly identified and removed by Semgrep.
 :::

 ## Language features that prevent injection through Boolean and integer types

 Strong typing in Java, combined with its compile-time and runtime checks, reduces the likelihood that an integer or Boolean input will be exploited to perform injection-style attacks.
 Semgrep Pro can reduce false positives by leveraging these checks.

-The Semgrep OSS Engine matches based on patterns, which can result in false positives (FPs), but the Pro Engine can detect Boolean and integer values and mark these as untainted, or safe, eliminating FPs.
+The Semgrep OSS Engine matches based on patterns, which can result in false positives (FPs), but only proprietary Semgrep can detect Boolean and integer values and mark these as untainted, or safe, eliminating FPs.

 ### Example: `int-bool-untainted`